brainstormforce/wp-spectra/readme.txt

 = 2.0.16 - TUESDAY, 22th NOVEMBER 2022 =
 * Improvement: Admin Dashboard - Updated Spectra Core Blocks to prevent them from being disabled.
+* Fix: Buttons - Eliminated validation errors when we add a "nofollow" to the link.
-* Fix: Code - Resolved an issue in which the "uagb_spectra_font_awesome_polyfiller" AJAX gets called multiple times.
+* Fix: Info Box - Resolved an issue where the title gets disabled in the editor when setting the paragraph tag.
-* Fix: Post Blocks: Resolved an issue in which the "spectra/v1/all_taxonomy" Rest API gets called multiple times in the editor.
+* Fix: Post Blocks - Resolved an issue in which the "spectra/v1/all_taxonomy" Rest API gets called multiple times in the editor.
+* Fix: Tabs - Updated the second preset to behave as shown in the preset preview.
+* Fix: Team - Prevented social icon styling options from being shown when the social icons are disabled.
 * Fix: Global - Resolved an issue where the editor layout shifts towards the right when clicking on any block settings.
 * Fix: Global - Resolved an issue where Spectra component stylings get overridden in the customizer block editor.
-* Fix: Info Box - Resolved an issue where the title gets disabled in the editor when setting the paragraph tag.
+* Fix: Code - Resolved an issue in which the "uagb_spectra_font_awesome_polyfiller" AJAX gets called multiple times.
-* Fix: Team - Prevented social icon styling options from being shown when the social icons are disabled.
-* Fix: Tabs - Updated the second preset to behave as shown in the preset preview.
-* Fix: Buttons - Eliminated validation errors when we add a "nofollow" to the link.

 = 2.0.15 - WEDNESDAY, 16th NOVEMBER 2022 =
 * Improvement: Info Box - Added Responsive feature to the Info Box icon width setting.